Ahmad-Khaled/DogsImageClassificationProjectAWS/README.md

 <!-- **TODO:** Write a short introduction to your project. -->

-###### Short Introduction: This project uses Convolutional Neural Networks (CNN) with Pytorch framework to classify dog breeds.
+###### Short Introduction: This project uses RESNET50 with Pytorch framework to classify dog breeds.
 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.

 ## Dataset